TRDDC-TUM/wcet-benchmarks/README.md

 For detailed information see the research paper "TIC: A Scalable Model Checking Based Approach to WCET Estimation"; Metta, Becker, Bokil, Chakraborty and Venkatesh; In ACM SIGPLAN/SIGBED Conference on Languages, Compilers, Tools and Theory for Embedded Systems (LCTES 2016), Santa Barbara, CA, USA.

-**Important note** At the moment, some scripts are missing.
-You cannot reproduce the WCET estimates from the Model Checker, yet.
-Soon to be fixed!

 ## What you can find here
  - a subset of the Mälardalen WCET benchmarks, where the sources are annotated with instruction timing f or Atmel Atmega microcontrollers
  - WCET estimate from the WCET analyzer Bound-T (http://www.bound-t.com/)